-For fun, I play frequent competitive badminton, read voraciously, swim, and love to be outdoors in nature.
+For fun, I play frequent club-level badminton, attend Toastmasters, read voraciously, swim, and love to be outdoors in nature.
 I also keep calm by practicing daily meditative qigong.

 I live in the San Francisco Bay Area with Lynnette Rogers, who’s such a good editor that I married her.